jbasdf/durable-objects-webpack-commonjs/README.md

 Webpack is configured to output a bundled CommonJS Module to `dist/index.js`.

 This project uses a shim ES module at `src/shim.mjs` that imports the commonjs bundle, and re-exports it.
 This is necessary because commonjs does not support named exports, and the only way to export a durable object class is using named exports.

+## Tests
+This version of the template adds basic support for testing with Jest with:
+  `npm run test`